citation-style-language/style-variant-builder/README.md

      ```bash
      make
      ```
    - This will generate the final pruned styles in the `output` directory.
-Unused macros will be removed from these styles.
+By default, outputs are grouped per style family (e.g., `output/apa/...`, `output/chicago/...`).
+To write outputs to a single flat directory, use instead:
+     ```bash
+     make final-flat
+     ```

 ### Cleaning up